curvefi/curve-frontend/README.md

 ## Troubleshooting
 If you have any questions, please contact the dev channel on the [Curve Discord](https://discord.gg/sGDwYnb6W9)

-You may also submit an issue on our [GitHub Issue Tracker](https://github.com/curvefi/curve-dapp/issues).
+You may also submit an issue on our [GitHub Issue Tracker](https://github.com/curvefi/curve-frontend/issues).

 ## Contributing
-To contribute to curve-dapp, follow these steps:
+To contribute to curve-frontend, follow these steps:
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`